frznprograms/ARC/README.md

 ```

 #### Jigsaw Dataet
+Please note that this dataset is **NOT** to be used for reproduction or commerical purposes.
+We have used it here for academic purposes in accordance with the usage policy prescribed by Jigsaw.
 ```
 @misc{jigsaw-toxic-comment-classification-challenge,
     author = {cjadams and Jeffrey Sorensen and Julia Elliott and Lucas Dixon and Mark McDonald and nithum and Will Cukierski},